jacobemcken/jacobemcken.github.io/_posts/2026-02-08-middleware-limit-concurrent-connections.md

 would probably have been a better solution.
 But sometimes, we need to work with what we've got.

-Since my CPU load is fairly similar for all different requests, it was easy to predict the number of concurrent connections that could make it through within the timeout limit.
+Since my CPU load was fairly consistent across requests, I could predict how many concurrent connections could complete within the timeout limit.

 With the following middleware, I limit concurrent active connections to ensure high CPU utilization while still responding within the timeout: